isomerpages/moe-yangzhengpri/_all-departments/CCE/CCE Lessons.md

 permalink: /distinctive-programmes/all-departments/cce/cce-lessons/
 description: ""
 third_nav_title: CCE
+variant: markdown
 ---
 The CCE syllabus provides the knowledge, skills and attitudes that are explicitly taught during CCE lessons.
 The lessons are conducted during Mother Tongue periods.
-The goals of CCE curriculum aims to develop in our students goad character, resilience and social-emotional well-being, future readiness and active citizenship.
+The goals of CCE curriculum aims to develop in our students good character, resilience and social-emotional well-being, future readiness and active citizenship.